By Francis Anthony T. Valentin

-According to the fourth-quarter residential property market report of real estate consultancy firm Colliers International Philippines, about 52,600 condominium units were sold in both the prime central business districts (CBDs) of Metro Manila and the surrounding fringe areas.
+According to the fourth-quarter residential property market report of real estate consultancy Colliers International Philippines, about 52,600 condominium units were sold in both the prime central business districts (CBDs) of Metro Manila and the surrounding fringe areas in 2017.

-This record-breaking feat was partly helped by last-minute launches, which numbered about 34,000 in 2017, Colliers said.
+This record-breaking feat was partly helped by last-minute launches, which numbered about 34,000, Colliers said.

 “When you have that sort of demand, the tendency is for prices to also go up,” Mr. Macaranas said.

 And they did.
 For instance, at Rockwell Center, a luxury three-bedroom unit was selling for anywhere between P197,200 and P236,600 per square meter (sq. m.) during the third quarter of 2017.
 The following quarter, it fetched at a higher P198,000/sq. m. to P244,300/sq. m. range.
 The same unit also became a bit costlier in Makati CBD and Fort Bonifacio.

 The uptrend in unit prices will likely continue, “especially considering that we’ve seen a lot of price increases recorded by different projects both in the primary and secondary markets,” Mr. Macaranas said.

 Colliers also noted that across key business districts, the capital values of completed units marginally rose at a pace close to 2.5%, and credited this trend to the performance of the primary market that led to higher pre-selling prices.